lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 Character creation in FS3 is meant to be quick and easy.

-> <i class="fa fa-codepen" aria-hidden="true"></i> **Code Tip:**  In-game, use the `sheet` command to view all of your character's abilities, and the `app` command to review your sheet for problems.
-The `app` command is the same one that staff will use when reviewing your character, so it's a good way to get a heads-up about what they might object to.

 # Web App

 Try out the <a href="https://fs3chargen.herokuapp.com/">FS3 Character Generator</a> web app.
 (In Alpha Testing)